KinyuaMwathi/uber-end-to-end-project/README.md

 ## Introduction

-This is an end-to-end data analytics project is created using various tools and technologies such as GCP Cloud Storage, GCP Compute Engine, Mage data pipeline tool, BigQuery, Python, and Looker Studio.
+This is an end-to-end data analytics project created using various tools and technologies such as GCP Cloud Storage, GCP Compute Engine, Mage data pipeline tool, BigQuery, Python, and Looker Studio.

 ## Architecture